 Laser eye surgery is a routine procedure.
 However, like any surgical procedure, there are always potential benefits and risks.

+Serious complications are rare and occur in around 1–2% of cases.
 Very rarely, some patients can get infections or suffer complications that are more serious.
 The chance of having a serious vision-threatening complication is extremely small (very much less than 1%).
 Selecting the correct procedure for your eyes (which sometimes means not having surgery at all) minimises the risk of a serious complication.
 The experience of your surgeon and the clinic staff are also very important considerations.

 Vision Eye Institute surgeons and clinics adhere to strict sterility and surgical processes and have access to the latest state-of-the-art equipment and technology.
 Patients are discharged with the appropriate post-operative medication, which may include antibiotic drops and pain-relief medication.

 Always have a comprehensive discussion about the benefits and risks of surgery with your ophthalmologist before proceeding.